-- 12. The interview of applicants for individual positions is the responsibility of the hiring Program Director or supervisor and the Human Resources Office.
-The Human Resources Office, in consultation with the Program Director or supervisor, shall convene an interview panel to conduct interview of the qualified applicants.
+- 11. The Human Resources Office, in consultation with the Program Director or supervisor, shall convene an interview panel to conduct interview.
 The Human Resources Office shall provide guidance on the number of applicants that may be interviewed from the ranked listing provided, and on the questions that may be asked during the interviews. - a.
-The Human Resources Office shall participate in all of the interviews as a non-voting party to monitor the conduct of the interviews, and shall provide documentation of information presented in the applications or obtained as result of tests or background checks.
+The Human Resources Office shall participate in all of the interviews as a non-voting party to monitor the conduct of the interviews.
 The Human Resources Office representative shall also lead the conduct of any reference checks. - b.
 Other members of the interview panels shall be selected to provide a broad assessment of the candidates, consistent with the needs of the particular position.
 Interview panels shall include the hiring Program Director or supervisor and at least two other individuals, in addition to the representative of the Human Resources Office.
 For the Head Start program, the interview panels shall include sufficient representation from the 0-5 Head Start Policy Council to enable the Policy Council to approve the hiring selection. - c.
-Interviews shall be completed within ten (10) days after receipt of the ranked listing of applicant candidates from the Human Resources Office.
-Where the position being recruited is for a supervisory or highly technical or specialized position, interview timeframes may be extended to permit longer interviews or multiple levels of interviews. - d.
-Interviews may also be extended to include testing on use or operation of equipment that may be essential to the performance of the work being recruited, for example, testing on the operation of heavy equipment.

-- 13. The interview panel(s) shall submit a written recommendation of a candidate (and an alternate) for the position based on results of the interviews and the review of references/background checks.
-Where multiple levels of interviews are conducted, the recommendations of each lower-level panel shall be rendered to the next level panel in the process.
-The Human Resources Office shall coordinate with the Program Director or supervisor on the final selection, and shall establish an applicable start date and level of starting compensation, and shall notify the candidate of his/her selection. - 14.
-All new employees and current employees selected for other positions shall be processed into the Tribal payroll system following the procedures contained in the Tribal Financial Management Policies and Procedures and applicable Tribal Personnel Policies and Procedures.
+Interviews shall be completed within ten (10) work days after the job posting closes.
+Where the position being recruited is for a supervisory or highly technical or specialized position, interview timeframes may be extended to permit longer interviews or multiple levels of interviews. - 12.
+The interview panel(s) must always make a recommendation of a candidate (and an alternate) for the position based on results of the interviews.
+The Human Resources Office shall coordinate with the Program Director or supervisor and recommended candidate to establish an applicable start date and level of starting compensation. - 13.
+All new employees and current employees selected for other positions shall be processed into the Tribal payroll system on the beginning of a new pay period except in cases of emergencies.
+The Director will provide written justification with approval of the Executive Director, Payroll and Chairman.
 These policies include requirements for submission of appropriate documentation related to payroll, payroll deductions, insurance and other benefit programs, and for repayment of indebtedness to the Tribe.
 No employee will be established on the payroll system until all such documentation has been submitted.